eduardofischermath/homemade_financial_instruments/ISSUES.md

-attribute in a FrozenBinaryTree, which besides taking up space had the problem of using nodes as dict keys (they don't have a default hash, and an implemented hash would likely need to be recomputed every time the content of the node changes, potentially for many nodes).
+attribute in a FrozenBinaryTree, which besides taking up space had the problem of using nodes as dict keys (they don't have a default hash, and an implemented hash would likely need to be recomputed every time the content of the node changes, potentially for many nodes for each change).

 ## ISSUE #0023py COMPLETE